Sushovan2002/titanic-classification/README.md

 # titanic-classification
-this is a project based on analysis of The Titanic survival,  in which i have made some predictions analysis and created some model based on the data analysis
+This is a project based on analysis of The Titanic survival,  in which i have made some predictions, analysis and created some model based on the data analysis